Severson-Group/eMach/docs/source/getting_started/tutorials/draw_spm/index.rst

 Each of the arguments provided in the above class definition corresponds directly to a geomtric parameter of the inner rotor stator.
 To know what these arguments correspond to users can navigate to the folder in which the implementation of each cross-section resides.
-Here a README.md file and a .svg describing each parameter is provided.
+Here a `README.md` file and a `.svg` file describing each parameter is provided.
 This makes it convinient to view the geometry within github.
 The link to the inner rotor stator folder is provided `here <https://github.com/Severson-Group/eMach/tree/develop/mach_cad/model_obj/cross_sects/inner_rotor_stator>`_.
-Please navigate to this link to get a better understanding of what each argument provided for the CrossSectInnerRotorStator actually mean.
+Please navigate to this link to get a better understanding of what each argument provided for the `CrossSectInnerRotorStator` actually mean.
 All cross-sections also include the additional arguments of ``location`` and ``theta``.
-This is used to define the displacement of the cross-section from the origin (x=0, y=0, theta=0).
+This is used to define the displacement of the cross-section from the global origin (x=0, y=0, theta=0).

 Another key feature of ``eMach`` worth touching upon at this juncture is its capability to handle different ``dimensions``.
 In order to ensure that the dimensions expected by the user are respected across different platforms, ``eMach`` defines its own classes for linear and angular dimensions.
-More information on the ``eMach`` dimensions is available here.
 In this particular example, we have used ``DimMillimeter`` to describe linear dimensions in mm and ``DimDegree`` to describe angular dimensions in degrees.